-- 1. Using data logger support software, launch the EZSetup Wizard. - LoggerNet users, click Setup X, click the View menu to ensure you are in the EZ (Simplified) view, then click Add Datalogger . - PC400 users, click Add Datalogger. - 2.
+- LoggerNet users, click Setup , select the View menu and ensure you are in the EZ (Simplified) view, then click Add Datalogger . - PC400 users, click Add Datalogger . - 2.
 Click Next. - 3.
-Select CR300 Series from the list, type a meaningful name for your data logger (for example, a site identifier or project name), and click Next. - 4.
+Select CR300 Series from the list.
+In the Datalogger Name field, type a meaningful name for your data logger (for example, a site identifier or project name), and click Next. - 4.
 Select the Direct Connect connection type and click Next. - 5.
-If this is the first time connecting this computer to a CR300 series via USB, click Install USB Driver, select your data logger, click Install, and follow the prompts to install the USB drivers. - 6.
-Plug the data logger into your computer using a USB cable.
-The USB connection supplies 5 V power as well as a communications link, which is adequate for setup, but a 12V power source is necessary to power cellular functions of CR300-CELL series models.
-A 12V battery will be needed for field deployment as the USB connection cannot power most sensors.
+If this is the first time connecting this computer to a CR350 series via USB, click Install USB Driver, select your data logger, click Install, and follow the prompts to install the USB driver. - 6.
+Plug the data logger into your computer using a USB-C cable.
+The USB connection supplies 5 V power as well as a communications link, which is adequate for setup, but a 12 V power source is necessary to power cellular functions of CR350-CELL series models.
+A 12 V battery will be needed for field deployment as the USB connection cannot power most sensors.